 Roulette is also the most popular casino game, as it allows new players a quick way to join in the action - and give themselves a chance to win big straight away!

 This Roulette guide is designed to take you through the basics of the game, showing you how to bet - from the simple straight-up bet to the more complex multiple bets, including the special 'French' bets found in Monte Carlo casinos.

 It also explains some of the more popular gambling systems favoured by Roulette players, and even allows you to practice for FREE until you're familiar enough with the game to want to play for real money!

 A simple explanation of the game is that it involves a wheel (hence the name - 'roulette' means 'little wheel' in French) and a ball.
-The wheel consists of separate numbered segments or pockets, each of which is just large enough to fit the ball.
+The wheel is divided into small, separately numbered segments or 'pockets', each of which is just large enough to fit the ball.

 On each round of the game, the wheel is spun in one direction and the ball rolled around the edge of the wheel in the opposite direction.
-The ball eventually falls into one of the segments, giving a winning number for that spin.
+The ball circles around the perimeter of the wheel before it eventually falls into one of the segments - the number of the pocket it falls into is the winning number for that spin.

 Players bet on the outcome of each spin by placing bets on the board.
 These bets can range from simple one number bets to more complex combinations.

 European Roulette is the original and most popular form of the game.

 In European Roulette, the wheel and board are numbered from 0 to 36.

 Counting clockwise, the sequence of numbers is 0-32-15-19-4-21-2-25-17-34-6-27-13-36-11-30-8-23-10-5-24-16-33-1-20-14-31-9-22-18-29-7-28-12-35-3-26